ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ##### Comparison for cryptokeys entries {#sec-cryptokeys-matching}

-The value stored under `measurement-values-map` key 12 is an array of `$crypto-key-type-choice` entries. `$crypto-key-type-choice` entries are CBOR tagged values.
+The value stored under `property-values-map` key 12 is an array of `$crypto-key-type-choice` entries. `$crypto-key-type-choice` entries are CBOR tagged values.
 The array contains one or more entries in sequence.

 The CBOR tag of the first entry of the Reference Value `cryptokeys` array is compared with